Kerokus/g1-eda-case-study/Scott/readme.md

 ![alt text](image.png)
 ## Struggles in the New Millenia
-Unfortunately, Losotho has still not recovered completely.
-This can be due to a myraid of factors.
+Unfortunately, Lesotho has still not recovered completely.
+This can be due to a myriad of factors.
 In 2007, Lesotho experienced one of its worst droughts in 30 years, another coup attempt against King Letsie III in 2014, and various corruption scandals.
 While Lesotho contributes a great deal of its GDP towards education, it has the second most number of cases of HIV in Africa (this peaked at 23.3% of the population in 2008 and 2009).

 ![alt text](image-3.png)